pulseaudio-equalizer-ladspa/equalizer/README.md

   * Add Export preset
   * Add Import preset
   * About dialog and credits
+  * Enabled import presets by drag and drop a .preset files

 ## Todo

-  * drag and drop .preset files
   * Expot all user presets

 ### Original Sources